-The final days of the Trump White House: chaos and scattered papers - The Boston Globe
+The final days of the Trump White House: Chaos and scattered papers - The Boston Globe

 Two of Pence’s senior aides — Marc Short, his chief of staff, and Greg Jacob, his counsel — oversaw the indexing and boxing up of all of his government papers, according to three former officials with knowledge of the work.

-Their goal: ensuring that Pence left office without a single paper that did not belong to him, one of the officials said.
+Their goal: ensure that Pence left office without a single paper that did not belong to him, one of the officials said.

-That was in line with the record-keeping actions of the Obama administration, a process that was overseen by Dana Remus.
-She returned to the White House at 10 a.m. on Biden’s Inauguration Day to meet Cipollone in her new capacity as the incoming president’s counsel.

-The meeting was short, and it set a pattern of amiable conversations between the two lawyers over the next year, according to people familiar with their interactions.

-After weeks of rebuffing Klain’s invitations to meet in person, Meadows told Klain to come to his big corner office — soon to be Klain’s office — at 10 a.m. on Inauguration Day, after Trump was set to depart.
-When Klain arrived, no one was inside.
-Klain waited until someone came to get him, saying that Meadows was in the basement, in the Situation Room.
-They finally met at 10:45 a.m.

-“I’m sorry this meeting is late.
-I only have a few minutes to meet with you,” Meadows said, explaining that Trump had departed late for his final trip to Joint Base Andrews, according to a person with knowledge of the situation.

-That afternoon, Biden arrived in the Oval Office and found a letter waiting for him in a drawer from Trump.
-It was two large pages, with Trump’s distinctive handwriting visible to an aide watching Biden read it.
+When Biden arrived in the Oval Office on Inauguration Day, he found a letter waiting for him in a drawer from Trump.
 The new president remarked that Trump had been more gracious in the letter than he had anticipated.

 It was one of Biden’s first records that will have to be turned over to the archives.